2 Bodies Found, 2 Missing After Explosion in Texas Port

 “We greatly appreciate the efforts of the U.S. Coast Guard and other responders in their efforts to recover our missing crewmen,” Orion CEO Mark Stauffer said in the statement.

-The fire onboard the vessel was extinguished at approximately 10 p.m.
-Friday after the vessel broke apart and sunk, the Coast Guard said.
+The fire onboard the vessel was first extinguished Friday afternoon, but sparked again and was finally put out at approximately 10 p.m.
+Friday, shortly before the vessel broke apart and sunk, the Coast Guard said.

+The vessel carried a maximum of about 6,000 gallons of diesel fuel, said Brent Koza, the regional manager for the Texas General Land Office, which investigates oil spills.

+“We have identified and are preparing for that as our worst case discharge scenario,” and diesel is being recovered from the channel and around environmentally sensitive areas, Koza said.